 C++20 will be the next big C++ standard after C++11.
-As C++11 did it, C++20 will change the way we program modern C++.
-This change is, in particular, true for Ranges, Coroutines, Concepts, and Modules.
+As C++11 did, C++20 will change the way we program modern C++.
+This change is particularly true for Ranges, Coroutines, Concepts, and Modules.
 To understand this next big step in the evolution of C++, let me put it in this post in the historical context of C++ standards.

 C++98